Winter Steelhead Fishing Tips

 Steelhead fishing can be an exercise in patience, everyone who has tried it knows that fact.
 This can especially be true in the winter.
 They are the “fish of a thousand casts,” but when they finally bite, it becomes addictive!
 Unless there is a summer run, steelhead usually start hitting the streams in early fall, in fact, you can fish for steelhead on the Dean River in British Columbia, and they will still be covered with sea lice.
 By early winter, most of the migrating fish will have arrived.
 By this time, these fish are “veterans,” having been fished over for weeks or even months.

 Since they are cold-blooded, steelhead often become less active and feed less in the winter, so veteran winter steelhead anglers preach precise presentations – the fish are usually not willing to chase baits very far.
+This is a different game than fall steelhead fishing can be.
 Find water with less current, where fish do not have to expend their energy fighting to stay in position.
 Holes and bottom depressions that create horizontal seams in the current are popular areas.
 So are eddies or areas behind obstructions (boulders, downed trees, etc.) that deflect the current.

 Depending on the time of day and river pressure; I would always suggest fishing the run with as light of tip as possible so as to swing the fly into the beach (Early morning and low pressure).